allemanfredi/callback-emitter/README.md

 # light-event-emitter

-light-event-emitter it allows to manage the communication through events implemented with callbacks
+light-event-emitter allows to manage the communication through events implemented with callbacks

 ## import